-As some people reading this will know, I am moving to London, England.
-The reasons for the move are partly for the sake of my wife’s work.
-She’s a production designer who specializes in theatrical model-making (AKA maquettes) and there’s a lot more work for her in Europe.
-There’s also the fact that we’re both London-o-philes.
+As some reading this already know, I’m moving to London, England.
+This is partly for the sake of my wife, who is a production designer specialising in theatrical model-making (maquettes) and there’s much more of this kind of work in Europe.

-Most of all, though, I’ll miss my friends, fellow writers and colleagues (if any of you cross the proverbial pond, make sure you look me up!).
-Until then, or until I’m next back for a visit, it’s goodbye, Toronto.
+Most of all, I’ll miss my friends, family, fellow writers and colleagues.
+If any of you cross the proverbial pond, make sure to look me up.
+Until then, or until I’m next back for a visit, goodbye Toronto.